askman-dev/askman-chrome-extension/README.md

 # License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GPL License.

 # Support